urbanjost/M_CLI2/README.md

 ```
    There are different methods for adding the directory to your default
    load path, but frequently you can append the directory you have
-   placed the files in into the colon-separated list of directories in the
+   placed the files in into the colon-separated list of directories
-   $LD_LIBRARY_PATH environment variable, and then the -L option will
+   in the $LD_LIBRARY_PATH or $LIBRARY_PATH environment variable, and
-   not be required (or it's equivalent in your programming environment).
+   then the -L option will not be required (or it's equivalent in your
+   programming environment).
 ```bash
        export LD_LIBRARY_PATH=$HOME/.local/lib:$LD_LIBRARY_PATH
 ```